spiral/docs/orm/relations.md

 ]
 ```

-> You don't need to do it in our case.

-Once you have such relation declared in your model, you can use to assign or deassign parent to your record:
+Once you have such relation declared in your model, you can use it to assign or de-assign parent to your record:

 ```php
 public function index()